shakibamoshiri/rinp/README.md

 This app is suitable for running muilt-lengthy commands that you do NOT want to see their outputs.
 I had a lot of `.mp4` files that should be converted to `.mp3`.
-Of course I could use `xargs` with redirection (= `&> /dev/null`), but I also liked to see if the commands are failed or succeed.
+Of course I could use `xargs` with redirection (= `&> /dev/null`), but I also liked to see if the commands are failed or succeeded.<br>
-Plus practicing some advanced techniques in `C` and `Linux Programming` that I have learned.
+Plus practicing some advanced techniques in `C` and `Linux Programming` that I have learned and some tiny of UI/UX.
 I daily use it for:

 `ls *.mp4 | rinp -le ffmpeg -i {} {}.mp3`